Thailand’s Elephant Temple is HUGE

-The first thing you notice about Wat Ban Rai, also known as the “Elephant Temple”, is how immense it is.
-You may feel like you have gotten lost in the Thai countryside (I have attached a map at the bottom) on your quest to see this colossus, which is located about 60 kilometers outside of Nakhon Ratchasima (Korat), near the town of Kut Phiman, Thailand, but once you see the 42-metre-high, four-story Thep Wittayakom Vihara, with its 520-ton ceramic elephant head on the body of a turtle, there is no doubt you have arrived.
+The first thing you notice about Wat Ban Rai, also known as the “Elephant Temple,” a temple located in Thailand’s Dan Khun Thot district is how immense it is.
+You may feel like you have gotten lost in your travels in the Thai countryside on your quest to see this colossus, which is located about 60 kilometers outside of Nakhon Ratchasima (Korat), near the town of Kut Phiman, Thailand, but once you see the 42-meter-high, four-story Thep Wittayakom Vihara, with its 520-ton ceramic elephant head on the body of a turtle, there is no doubt you have arrived.

 The temple was designed by Samphan Sararak and construction of the temple, as well as the elaborate mosaic work, was carried out by over 400 local villagers, overseen by Kriengkrai Jaruthavee who watched every step of the temple’s construction through a telescope from 200 meters away.
 The building of the temple was a meticulous process where one person could attach no more than a square meter of ceramic a day.

 The Wat Ban Rai is surrounded by water and you enter via a long bridge which is guarded by two 19 headed nagas.
 On the first floor are six huge paintings that depict the Buddha’s life from birth to enlightenment.
-From there a carpeted, wheel-chair assessable, ramp winds upward four stories through hundreds of mixed media artworks depicting the history of a teaching of Buddhism.
-Upon reaching the top you are greeted with an open-air patio that gives extraordinary views of the countryside and Wat Ban Rai.
-You will share the view with two bronze statues, a seven-meter-high Buddha and a five-meter tall sculpture of Luang Pho Koon also looking of the scene.
+From there a carpeted, wheel-chair assessable, ramp winds upward four stories.
+You will see hundreds of mixed media artworks depicting the history of

 I had been very impressed with another of Thailand’s modern temples, Wat Rong Khun more commonly known and “The White Temple” and when a friend showed me a photograph of the Elephant Temple I couldn’t wait to see it.
 Kut Phiman isn’t the easiest place to get to but Sarah and I decided to make a detour on our adventure from running the Angkor Wat Half Marathon in Siem Reap, Cambodia on our way to Vientiane, Laos to see it.
 That I had just “invested” in a DJI Phantom 2 drone for doing aerial video and photography and I was looking for unusual places to practice flying and making photos MAY HAVE a has little to do with it as well.